ckpantelides/desert-point/README.md

 > npm run start (compiles for development)

-> npm run build (compiles for production)
+> npm run build (builds for production)

-> npm run deploy (builds for production and then deploys it to a gh-pages hub, to allow for hosting by Github Pages)
+> npm run deploy (builds for production and deploys it to a new gh-pages branch, to allow for hosting by Github Pages)

 Surf Camp Homepage & Admin page built with React
 ===========